Brands That Sponsor Novak Djokovic

 Lacoste

 Lacoste is a French company, founded by tennis player René Lacoste and André Gillier.
 The company is well known for its green crocodile logo.
-Djokovic has a $9M deal with Lacoste that runs until 2022.
+Djokovic has a $9M deal with Lacoste that runs until 2025.
 He previously had a 5-year clothing deal with Uniqlo.
-Prior to Uniqlo, Djokovic was with Adidas and Sergio Tacchini.
+Before Uniqlo, Djokovic was with Adidas and Sergio Tacchini.

 Head

 Djokovic has a $9M a year deal with tennis racquet maker Head.
-Prior to his sponsorship with Head, Djokovic used Wilson racquets.
+Before his sponsorship with Head, Djokovic used Wilson racquets.

 Djokovic currently uses the pro stock Head PT113B1 racquet.
 It is not available for sale.
 For marketing purposes, Djokovic’s racquet is painted to look like the Head Graphene 360+ Speed Pro below.